dalesgit/zettelkasten/feddeler funeral.md

 ## Baptism and Resurrection

-[[BCP note on death]]- It was not until I was into my 20's that I had to grapple with the reality of death.
+It was not until I was into my 20's that I had to grapple with the reality of death.
 (That's my story and not particularly relevant here.)
 One of my teachers at seminary was the first to impress on me that from the perspective of the Church, it's all about the Resurrection.
-He said whatever the circumstances surrounding a funeral, -- whoever it is, whatever the story, -- he would about [[baptism]], new life, restoration, community (connections).
+He said whatever the circumstances surrounding a funeral, -- whoever it is, whatever the story, -- he would preach Easter, baptism, new life, restoration, the Community of the Saints … .

 Our prayer book includes this note: